 Chuckanut Brewery, Oct.
 31, 2018

-After the kids finish trick-or-treating head to Chuckanut Brewery & Kitchen, 601 W Holly Street, for good beers, good laughs and classical music on tap on the back patio.
+After the kids finish trick-or-treating head to Chuckanut Brewery & Kitchen, 601 W Holly Street, for $4 beers to anyone in a costume.

 Thrillingham, Oct.
 31, 2018